What are our London top 6 sites to see in one day?

 *Visit The English Crown Jewels.

 Right near where the Yeoman Tour ends is where The English Crown Jewels lie on display.
 Your tour guide will direct you towards the crown jewels when the tour ends (Ours did).
 We were lucky that day as the line was not long and the girls even got a photo with one of the guards out the front of where the English Crown Jewels are kept.
 It is a ‘go at your own pace’ exhibition and we took our time wandering through the rooms.
 The girl’s eyes lit up when they finally got to the room housing the famous jewels.
 The girls had been watching and listening taking in all the information.
 The girls were even able to recite information on the famous jewels especially The Queen’s crown jewels!
-We went past the jewels about 4 times either side so they did not miss anything!
+We went past the famous jewels about 4 times either side so they did not miss anything!
 If you are planning a trip to London England The Tower of London Crown Jewels exhibit is a must see.

 *Visit The Armoury.

-The armoury was brilliant.
+The medieval armoury was brilliant within the Tower of London.
 There has been so much work done on the armoury and it is stunning to walk through.
-I loved how the pieces of armour were presented and even some displayed mounted on wooden horses.
+I loved how the pieces of medieval armour were presented and even some displayed mounted on wooden horses to show you how they would have looked.
 This allowed you to get a real feel for how it would have looked back then.
 This section took us the longest to get through as there were so many rooms that had everything from medieval shields, medieval helmets, medieval weapons and all sorts of other types of medieval armoury.
 You can become separated within the rooms due to there being just so much to look at.
 It is hard to believe just how much you needed to protect yourself back then!

 You could spend hours wandering the grounds of The Tower but these are the three things we wanted to see while we were on our trip to London.